isomerpages/govtech-stp/_work-pass-holder-lane/Overview (Work Pass Holder Lane).md

 Please note that:
 - Application window is 3 to 60 days before planned date of arrival in Singapore.
 - Approval is valid for +/- 1 day from the planned date of arrival to accommodate possible flight changes.

+Pass holders who are serving their Stay-Home Notice (SHN) or self-isolation from 20 Dec 2021, must recover or self-isolate at their current accommodation, if any of the following happens:
+- COVID-19 Polymerase Chain Reaction (PCR) test result is positive.
+- COVID-19 Antigen Rapid Test (ART) result is positive
+- They are identified as close contacts of a COVID-19 case and have received a Health Risk Warning (HRW).

+For confirmed or suspected cases of Omicron and their close contacts, a differentiated approach will be adopted.

+Please refer to <a href="https://www.stb.gov.sg/content/stb/en/media-centre/media-releases/REVISED-PROTOCOLS-FOR-TRAVELLERS-RESIDING-IN-HOTELS-WHO-TEST-POSITIVE-FOR-COVID-19-OR-ARE-IDENTIFIED-AS-CLOSE-CONTACTS-OF-COVID-19-CASES.html" target="_blank">STB webstie</a> for more details.

 <table>
 <thead>